What: South Capitol Street Corridor Project: A Geotechnical Overview

 Presenter: Michael Rayl, P.E., Senior Project Engineer, ECS’s Special Projects Group

 Randy Wirt, P.E., DBIA, Director of Engineering, ECS’s Special Projects Group

 Presentation begins at 12:00PM

-Price: $20 for members and $25 for non-members.
-Note the price will increase to $30 for both members and non-members Friday, October 20th.
+Registration Price: $20 for members and $25 for non-members.
+Note the price will increase to $30 for both members and non-members at COB Friday, October 18th.

 PDH: 1 Credit